The best running jackets 2024: beat the wind and rain on your run with these ultralight offerings

 -

-This jacket really is all singing and dancing.
-Although it’s the most expensive jacket we’ve reviewed, we think it's definitely worth the money if you need something that'll resist the rain for long training sessions.
-If the majority of your runs are less than an hour then we would say stick to a cheaper model, but if you’re going to be out for hours then this is the jacket for you.
+This jacket really does tick all the boxes.
+It is the most expensive jacket we’ve reviewed, but we think it's definitely worth shelling out for if you need something that'll resist the rain for long training sessions.
+If most of your runs are on the short side, say less than an hour, then stick to a cheaper model, but if you’re the type who heads to the trails and doesn't come back for hours then this is an excellent choice.

 Read our full R7 Gore-Tex Shakedry Trail Hooded Jacket review